MacnMan/document_website/Macnman-Doc/docs/MacSync Series/MacSync-LoRa/MacSync-L-Power/3-power-options.md

 # Power Options - MacSync-L-Power

 ## External Power Supply
 MacSync can also be powered through a **direct external DC** source within a **12–24 V** range.
-Ensure proper connection using a compatible terminal or jack, and always refer to both MacSync and sensor manufacturer specifications for safe operation.
+Ensure proper connection using a compatible terminal or jack, and always refer to both MacSync & sensor manufacturer specifications for safe operation.

 ## Terminal Connections